 MK50 Year is pleased to offer three amazing feasts!

-We do have a limited amount of feasts seats so please pre-register to guarantee your place – you will not want to miss this!
-Any seats not sold during pre-registration will be sold at gate as a first come first serve basis.
 Our Feast Stewards are working on ingredient lists and we will post them as soon as we have them.
 Please bring feast gear, a limited amount of loaner feast gear will be available.

 Friday Travelers Tavern

 On Friday night, visit with friends new and old at a middle-eastern caravanserai offering a variety of single serving dishes from which you may assemble a meal to suit your tastes.
 Offerings include soup, meatballs, fresh bread, salads, chickpeas, fruit, and vegetable frittatas, along with tea and other cold drinks.